ymatrix-data/gpupgrade/README.md

 when writing new features and allow the unit tests to cover error messaging and other edge cases.
 We are not strict about outside-in (integration-first) or inside-out (unit-first) TDD.

-Integration tests here signify end-to-end testing from the outside, starting with a call to an actual gpupgrade binary.
-Therefore, the integration tests do their own `Build()` of the code, using the gomega `gexec` library.

 The default integration tests do not build with the special build flags that the Makefile uses because the capability of the code to react to those build